johnfanv2/LenovoLegionLinux/README.md

 - level 3: minimal fan speed level 3

 also see: https://forums.lenovo.com/t5/Gaming-Laptops/Legion-7-Bios-What-is-advanced-thermal-optimization/m-p/5079357?clickid=xtRyKHRPaxyNR1ay4ywCuSBLUkA1nmX5DzV4UU0&irgwc=1&PID=121977&acid=ww%3Aaffiliate%3Abv0as6&cid=us%3Aaffiliate%3Acxsaam

+### I do not use GNOME (or Ubuntu).
+How do I get a nice applet for changing the power mode?
+The power mode can be changed with Fn+Q. Additionally, this driver makes it available to default tools like power-profiles-daemon.
+A graphical
+ GNOME applet uses power-profiles-daemon to change the power mode by software.
+It is not provided by this tool, but is a standard tool already integrated into GNOME.
+For KDE there is the graphical tool powerdevil, which also uses power-profiles-daemon internally.
+If you just want to change it by software and do not need a GUI, you could use the commandline (see README).

+Maybe power-profiles-daemon or this applet need to be installed first.
+To test that it works in principal, you try changing with the CLI, see "Powermode -> Modify with CLI" in the README.
+If this works, than the rest is just a matter of the (KDE/GNOME/...) applet.

 ## :question: Open Questions
 - What exactly is the third temperature?
 Currently, it is currently called IC Temperature.